NGWPC/autoeval-jobs/interfaces/job_conventions.md

 ### Results

-When a job runs sucessfully then the last message should look like this:
+When a job runs successfully then the last message should look like this:

 ```
 {